youthdev/lua-resty-memcached-binary/README.md

 # lua-resty-couchbase
-Nginx lua couchbase client (binary memcached protocol)
+Nginx lua binary memcached protocol

+This library leverages some implementation of Couchbase and adjust it to support only Memcached cluster.
+It's well tested with Apache Ignite cluster.
 Thank's for the ideas: [Lua-couchbase](https://github.com/kolchanov/Lua-couchbase)

 Table of Contents